Zealot Meta (Stealth)

 --------------------------------------------------------------------------------------------------------------------------

+The parry is EXCELLENT and ideally you should use it as much as possible, but it is dangerous and distracting to be overly reliant on it in clutch scenarios so I would really suggest using it with an anti-armor/boss ranged weapon.
 This is a great weapon for a crit-fishing Zealot build, but its armor penetration and Unyielding damage are lacking compared to other options.
-Even with constant crits, Maulers and Crushers will take time to down, as well as Monstrosities.
-The parry is EXCELLENT now (spam it against Ragers) but losing the armor penetrating special of the Heavy Sword hurts a bit.
+Even with constant crits and parries, packs of Maulers and Crushers will take time to down, as well as Monstrosities.

 Rashad Mk II Combat Axe | Brutal Momentum and Shred | +Maniacs, +Flak or +Unyielding